|Basic information||Name: Brahin|

 |References:||Published in Meteoritical Bulletin, no. 44, Moscow (1968) reprinted Met.
 5, 85-109 (1970)|

-This is the only approved meteorite from Gomel', Belarus
+This is 1 of 2 approved meteorites from Gomel', Belarus

 Bragin (In NHM Cat)|